 The Professional Master's Degree in Strategic Communication is designed for working professionals in the Portland area.
-This program is based in the historic White Stag Building in downtown Portland.

 The program consists of a core of required four-credit communication courses complemented by two-credit, shorter-term classes, culminating with a capstone project.
 The required coursework falls into the four categories listed below, which were established in consultation with communication professionals and following an examination of the curricula of successful programs nationally.
 This focus also is consistent with a report from the Public Relations Society of America's Commission on Public Relations Education and with PRSA guidelines for accreditation.
 Students may have the option of completing additional course work in lieu of completing a capstone project.
 You must meet with the program director if you would like more information about this option.